eastoc/Unsupervised_Domain_Adaptation_Object_Detection_Implementation/README.md

 ## Introduction
 This is the unsupervised domain adaptation object detection implementation based on the [MMDetection](https://github.com/open-mmlab/mmdetection) .

 Until now, we have reproduced some SOTA UDAOD models including DAF, MAF, and DeepAlign on our custom datasets.
-In the future, these models will bed valided on the CityScapes and FoggyCityScapes.
+In the future, these models will be valided on the CityScapes and FoggyCityScapes.

 ## Installation
 Install Pytorch, mmcv, and mmdetection as official guidiance.
 Then, install the mmdet as our repo again.